scylladb/scylla-code-samples/mms/README.md

 ## Scylla in Docker for the Mutant Monitoring University Course

 ### Instructions for setting up a Scylla Cluster from this repo.
-For more details follow more details in the University lessons here: https://university.scylladb.com/courses/the-mutant-monitoring-system-training-course/
+For more details check out the [Using Scylla Drivers](https://university.scylladb.com/courses/using-scylla-drivers/) and [Mutant Monitoring System](https://university.scylladb.com/courses/the-mutant-monitoring-system-training-course/
+) courses in Scylla University.

 ```
 cd mms